 Sharks tend to be typecast on the big screen, usually depicted cruising toward an unsuspecting swimmer with rows of teeth bared or maliciously chomping a boat and its captain to bits.
 Professional shark divers, however, are actually drawn to the experience of swimming alongside sharks.
 Why?
 Because these impressive creatures remain quite a mystery.

-With these seven species, through the eyes of the pros, you can learn how they gain experience and build a foundation for understanding shark behavior.
+The six species below are often studied by the pros.
+Find out how they gain experience and build a foundation for understanding shark behavior.

 Pro tip: Don't bait water too close to the cage

 Since 2001, Terry Salmon has captained the M.V.
-Horizon, a boat that departs San Diego, California, for the waters off Baja, Mexico, to dive with great whites.
+Horizon, a boat that departs San Diego for the waters off Baja, Mexico, to dive with great whites.
 His team pioneered cage diving where a hookah rig supplies air to those inside the cage.
 To date, he has a perfect safety record.
 The trick: never bait the waters too close to the cage.
-The species, reaching up to 5m, needs room to maneuver.
+The species, reaching up to more than 16 feet in length, needs room to maneuver.

 Pro tip: Don't let sharks dictate contact

 "It's surprising how mellow tiger sharks are," says Eli Martinez.
 The editor of "Shark Diver" magazine has donned scuba gear and swam with them dozen of times at Tiger Beach, a site off the island of Grand Bahama.

 He says a safe experience is predicated on learning the rules, the biggest of which is to stay on the offense, using your hand to push away a tiger that swims too close.
 Sharks shouldn't dictate contact.

 Professional divers are able to coax these sharks into a headstand on their palm, such is the bond they develop.
 That move is known as putting the animal in tonic immobility, and it's best left to experts like Cristina Zenato, head shark trainer at UNEXSO Resort on Grand Bahama.